Vungle/Android-SDK/README.md

 Once you've created an account you can follow our [Getting Started for Andriod Guide](https://support.vungle.com/hc/en-us/articles/204222794-Get-started-with-Vungle-Android-SDK) to complete the integration.
 Remember to get the Vungle App ID from the Vungle dashboard.

 ### Requirements
-* Android 2.3 (Gingerbread - API version 9) or later
+* Android 3.0 (Honeycomb - API version 11) or later
 * If your application is written in C/C++, you'll need to use JNI to interface with the Publisher SDK written in Java
 * Java 1.7 - For Android 5.+ compatibility purposes, JDK 7 is required on the development system

 ## Release Notes
+### 4.0.0
+* Added support for interstitial MRAID ads
+* Updated `EventListener.onAdEnd()` api to include wasSuccessfulView parameter
+* Deprecated `EventListener.onVideoView()` api
+* Increased min Android API level to 3.0 (Honeycomb - version 11)
+* Removed dependency on support-v4 library and nineoldandroids library

 ### 3.3.3
 * Added support for Android Marshmallow by simplifying the required app permissions